preames/public-notes/llvm-riscv-status.rst

 * Uniform Store.
 See @uniform_store in test/Transforms/LoopVectorize/RISCV/scalable-basics.ll.
 Basic issue is we need to implement last active lane extraction.
 May be an easy sub-case for non-tail folding when last active is by definition last lane.
 Actively working on this, with a couple of patches (`D130364<https://reviews.llvm.org/D130364>`_, `D130637<https://reviews.llvm.org/D130637>`_) on review; probably fairly quick to resolve subject to getting prompt reviews.
 * Interleaving Groups.
 This one looks tricky as selects in IR require constants and the required shuffles for scalable can't currently be expressed as constants.
 This is likely going to need an IR change; details as yet unsettled.
 * Block Predication of div/rem.
 Don't have a way to represent the scalalization of the vector op required for legality.
 Consider either VP intrinsic (without EVL), loop, bounded-from-above expansion, or safe-divisor via select.  `D130164<https://reviews.llvm.org/D130164>`_ is one approach out for review; this may evolve into something different though.
+* General loop scalarization.
+For scalable vectors, we _can_ scalarize, but not via unrolling.
+Instead, we must generate a loop.
+This can be done in the vectorizer itself (since its a generic IR transform pass), but is not possible in SelectionDAG (which is not allowed to modify the CFG).
+Interacts both with div/rem and intrinsic costing.

 RISCV Target Specific:

 * Gather/Scatter.
 Effectively disables as worst case cost is assumed in RISCV backend, and the vectorizer uses vscale for tuning (which is much lower), resulting in high cost and non-use.
 Unclear what we should do here.
+* ceil/floor/round.
+In general, we are missing a bunch of intrinsic costs for vectorized intrinsic calls.
+This results - due to the inability to scalarize - in invalid costs being returned and thus vectorization not triggering.